 BE 470 Bioprocess Design and Analysis (3) Combined lecture/computer lab on theory and practice of bioprocess design and analysis, involving biological basics and engineering principles of bioprocessing, computer-aided unit operations, process integration, and economic evaluation.
 A-F only.
 Pre: 373, or 437 (or concurrent) or 460 (or concurrent); or consent.
 (Alt. years) DP

 BE 481 Senior Engineering Design I (3) (1 1-hr Lec, 2 3-hr Lab) First of a two-semester sequence that provides a major design experience for senior students in biosystems engineering.
 Design process; project management; design methods; modeling and simulation; design optimization; engineering economics; engineering statistics, initiation of an open-ended design project.
+A-F only.
 Pre: 350/350L, 373, CEE 320 or ME 322, ME 311, EE 211; or consent.

 BE 482 Senior Engineering Design II (3) (1 1-hr Lec, 2 3-hr Lab) Continuation of 481.
 Properties of biological materials; risk and reliability; design ethics; guest lectures on engineering design by practicing engineers; extension and completion of the design project with submission of a final design report.
+A-F only.
 Pre: 481 or consent.

 BE 491 Biological Engineering Topics (V) Study and discussion of significant topics and problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable nine times.